-- 3.7.1 The Commission requested the following information: - a gantt chart which set out the timescales for tri-borough - Work programme for the Commission and other Policy and Scrutiny Committees which would also consider when it would be appropriate to speak to counterparts in the other two boroughs. - A paper on joint scrutiny good practice
+- 3.7.1 The Commission requested the following information: - a gantt chart which set out the timescales for tri-borough - Work programme for the Commission and other Policy and Scrutiny Committees which would also consider when it would be appropriate to speak to counterparts in the other two boroughs. - A paper on joint scrutiny good practice - A paper on examples of successful joint ventures and lessons learnt - 3.8 RESOLVED: That the Commission notes the report and has further discussions on the tri-borough proposals.

-TERMINATION OF MEETING
+4. TERMINATION OF MEETING